OED developer test data

 2. Use the "Choose File" button to select the file with the reading data you are uploading.

-3. Check the "Create Meter" box.
+3. Check the "Create Meter" and "Header row" boxes.

 4. Check the "Refresh Readings" and "Refresh Hourly Readings" boxes so the readings will be available right away for graphing.
 You can delay doing this until the last upload if you are doing multiple readings files to make it a little faster.
 If you forget to do this then you must manually refresh the readings to graph them.